slsa-framework/slsa/docs/_posts/2024-08-13-dep-confusion-and-typosquatting.md

 Managed ingestion describes a dedicated deliberate process that happens separately from the build and involves an organization importing and assessing OSS packages before making them available to developers internally.
 While there is more than one way to implement managed ingestion, combining managed ingestion with existing artifact management solutions creates a very potent capability that provides organizations with control over the graph resolution and an opportunity for centralized supply chain risk management.
 Native support for different package ecosystems provided by most modern artifact management solutions ensures compatibility with most existing build and dependency management tools.

-In this context a reasonable baseline for managed ingestion includes:
+In this context, based on practical experience, managed ingestion needs to provide the following capabilities:

 -   **Implementation of an ingestion delay** for new versions of OSS packages.
 A simple but very effective mitigation against a number of supply chain attacks.
 -   **Mitigation of availability concerns** ensuring organizations are able to build and deploy even if upstream infrastructure is down.